 The ambassador preparation weekend details will be announced soon.

 Note: Individual category finalist attendance at this weekend is compulsory.
-All individual category finalists will be accommodated on site for the duration of the weekend - including those student finalists who normally reside in the Darwin area.
+All regional individual category finalists will be accommodated on site for the duration of the weekend.

 Individual category finalists include: